 My Value Pricing Story

 In August 2009, I was the advocate for hourly billing during a panel discussion at the FileMaker Developer Conference.
-(Ironic, isn’t it.)
 The subject was estimating and billing practices for software developers.
-Another panelist, who was the advocate for value pricing, said:
+Jonathan Stark, the panelist advocating value pricing, said:

 If you bill by the hour, there is an artificial limit on your income.